I was shocked. Brussels sprouts were the surprise hit of Thanksgiving dinner.

 - 6 ounces shredded Fontina cheese (or an Italian shredded cheese blend)

 Turn the oven to 425°F. Melt the butter in a large fry pan over medium-high heat.
 Add the Brussels sprouts and sprinkle with salt.
-Saute the Brussels sprouts, stirring often, until the sprouts are browned in spots, about 5 minutes.
-Pour the cream into the pan and simmer, occasionally scraping the bottom of the pan, until the cream thickens and the bubbles start stacking up on themselves, about 5 more minutes.
+Saute the Brussels sprouts, stirring often, until they are browned in spots, about 5 minutes.
+Pour the cream into the pan and simmer, occasionally scraping the bottom, until the cream thickens and the bubbles start stacking up on themselves, about 5 more minutes.

 2. Prep the baking dish